NolanMascrier/Gameuh.py/README.md

 * Adding general content
 * Deciding on a art style and theme (thinking of going for Mechas ?)
 * Sounds and musics ?
+* Lore and story mode ?
+* More game modes (boss rush, rogue like infinite waves, dungeons ?)

 # Launching the game
 You can clone the repo and compile it yourself, either by compiling and launching the launcher in `wrapper/`, or simply calling python from your own system or a virtual env.